soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 you probably came across this term.

 Blitzscaling is required for these middle man platforms to expand, otherwise they won't, because people generally hate middle men.
-So blitzscaling gotta be very aggressive and break some the current meta of the "gameplay" for it to be adopted.
+So blitzscaling gotta be very aggressive and break some the "meta" of the current gameplay, in order for it to succeed.

 All of these “platforms” (including e-commerce apps) follow the same shitty and evil principles of blitzscaling.
-So there're 2 parts about blitzscaling: (1) pioneering with illegal activities, and (2) making it super cheap.
+We can reduce the essense of blitzscaling into 2 parts:

+1. pioneering with illegal activities

+2. making the services super cheap (illegally cheap)

 ### Blitzscaling: illegal activities